The Promise of Gene Therapy Unfolds

 The First Approvals

-The FDA approved the first gene therapies in the United States last year –Chymera and Yescarta–both chimeric antigen receptor T-cell (CAR-T) therapies.
+The FDA approved the first gene therapies in the United States last year –Kymriah and Yescarta–both chimeric antigen receptor T-cell (CAR-T) therapies.
 They deliver a gene to cancer patients’ white blood cells in order to program them to attack specific cancer cells.
 CAR-T treatments involve removing a patient’s white blood cells, programming them to contain a cancer-destroying gene, and then re-administering them to the patient.

 Two Firsts in One